 #1 BEFORE YOU BEGIN-American Dish Service provides this information as a service to our customers.
 Keep all instructions for future reference.
 ADS reserves the right to alter or update this information at any time.
 Should you desire to make sure that you have the most up-to-date information, we would direct you to the appropriate document on our web site: www.americandish.com.
 Set out below are the specifications and requirements that you must use and follow to properly install the type or types of equipment listed above.
 It is your obligation as the customer to ensure that the machine is installed safely and properly, and when completed, the machine is left in proper and safe working order.
-Electrical, Plumbing, and Chemical hookup should be performed by a qualified professional who will ensure that the equipment is installed in accordance with all applicable Codes, Ordinances, and Safety requirements.
+Electrical, Plumbing, HVAC and Chemical hookup should be performed by a qualified professional who will ensure that the equipment is installed in accordance with all applicable Codes, Ordinances, and Safety requirements.
 Failure to follow the installation instructions could void the warranty.

 ADS assumes no liability or control over the installation of the equipment.
 Product failure due to improper installation is not covered under the ADS Warranty.

-#2 FLUSH OUT-Do not install spray arm until machine is flushed with water.
-When this machine is turned on, first fill by pushing and holding the button marked FILL until water inside the pan reaches the water level decal on the outside of the pan, then push the button on front door marked START to complete one cycle.
-Do this before installing the spray arm.
-Dump the flush water out before installing spray arm by pushing the button marked DRAIN.
-Draining the water will flush installation debris from the tank and pump; this prevents damage to the spray arm bearing.
+#2 FLUSH OUT-Do not install spray arms until machine is flushed with water.
+When this machine is turned on, it is normal for it to start and complete one cycle.
+First, fill and run a cycle.
+Do this before installing the spray arms.
+Draining the water will flush installation debris from the tank and pump; this prevents damage to spray arm bearings.
+To drain, pull the drain ball out of the sump.

-#3 WATER HEATERS-or boilers must provide the minimum temperature of 120°F required by the machines listed above, which have a minimum demand of 60 gallons per hour.
-The recommended temperature range for optimal performance is 130-140°F. These specifications are for the dishmachine only, which typically accounts for 70% of a restaurant's hot water demand.
+#3 WATER HEATERS-or boilers must provide the minimum temperature of 120°F required by the machine listed above, the minimum demand for these are 29.4 gallons per hour for AWS and 36 gallons per hour for AWS-H. The recommended temperature range for optimal performance is 130-140°F. These specifications are for the dishmachine only, which typically accounts for 70% of a restaurant's hot water demand.
+ADS does not recommend the use of tankless water heaters.

-#4 IMPORTANT-The models of dishmachine listed in this document must be installed with space around the outside to allow for servicing of the motor as well as a 4" space behind the machine from the wall.
-It should not be built into wooden cabinets.
+#4 IMPORTANT-The models of dishmachine listed in this document must be installed with space around the outside to allow for servicing of motor and scrap accumulator as well as a 4" space behind the machine from the wall.